Select and Edit Your Notes, Drawings and Designs

 Flip.
 Use flip to flip your selection horizontally across the canvas.
 If you’re drawing a portrait, select your drawing on all layers and flip the drawing for that extra editor’s eye - this helps you check that your composition is on target.

 Rotation angle.
-If you want to rotate a line or object a certain number of degrees, you can select it, then tap+hold the percentage field in the status bar at the top of the screen.
+If you want to rotate a line or object a certain number of degrees, you can select it, then tap+hold the percentage field in (iOS) or beneath (Windows, Android) the status bar at the top of the screen.
 Enter in your value and tap Done.
 The selection will rotate the exact number of degrees you typed into the field.
 Lock rotation in the selection menu to retain the angle when you move it around.

 Changing layers.
 If you want to move work you’ve drawn to a different layer, select your sketch, drag it to “+ New Layer” or another layer thumbnail, and lift your finger.
 The selection will return to its original place on the canvas but now exist in the new layer.

 Gesture and stylus settings.
 In the Settings menu, you’ll find you can customize gesture and stylus settings to complement your style.